14 Reasons Why Retirement Jobs Are the Best!

 The most fundamental financial consideration of having a full- or part-time retirement job is that you are earning money.
 Working in retirement could enable you to continue saving money and therefore better your quality of life once you do stop working.
 Studies show that less than 50 percent of retirement-age-households actually have adequate savings to maintain their quality of life in retirement.

 It is likely that you will need the extra money.
-If you are unsure if you have enough or not, use the NewRetirement Retirement Calculator to find out how long your savings will last in retirement.
+If you are unsure if you have enough or not, use the NewRetirement Retirement Planner to find out how long your savings will last in retirement.

 3) Working Seniors Can Retain Existing Savings and Allow Them to Accumulate Interest